Academic Services, Libraries and Learning Centers

 The Ketchikan Campus Library provides faculty, students, and community members with access to the Internet and electronic resources to which UAS subscribes, nearly all of which are accessible to students and faculty from off-campus.
 The Campus Library’s web site may be found at http://www.ketch.alaska.edu/library/.
 The staff of the Campus Library offers information literacy instruction to its students, delivered both individually and to full classes, face to face, on Blackboard Collaborate and by email, phone and chat.

-The Ketchikan Campus Library participates in an active interlibrary loan program and is an OCLC member library.
+The Ketchikan Campus Library is a member of the Alaska Library Network, participates in an active interlibrary loan program, and is an OCLC member library.

 Hours vary during intersession, spring break and summer sessions.